Bringing more jobs, better transport, smarter investment

 "We welcome the government’s commitment to devolving powers away from London to areas like Cheshire and Warrington.

-"The Joint Committee, which is made up of Leaders and Deputy Leaders of Cheshire East Council, Cheshire West and Chester Council, and Warrington Borough Council, alongside the Chair of the Cheshire and Warrington Business Advisory Board, provides leadership on strategic economic issues for the area.
+"The Shadow Board is made up of Leaders and Deputy Leaders of Cheshire East Council, Cheshire West and Chester Council, and Warrington Borough Council, alongside the Police and Crime Commissioner for Cheshire, and the Chair of the Cheshire and Warrington Business Advisory Board.

-"We’re ambitious for our area and we believe devolution will bring significant powers and funding that would benefit our residents, communities, and businesses.
-It would allow us to make more decisions here in Cheshire and Warrington, rather than decisions about our area and its almost one million residents being made in London. "
+"We’re ambitious for our area and believe devolution will bring significant powers and funding that will benefit our residents, communities, and businesses.
+It will allow us to make more decisions here in Cheshire and Warrington, rather than decisions about our area and its almost one million residents being made in London. "

 Cllr Louise Gittins